 Artic char.
 Brook trout.
 Lake trout

 Banquet, meeting, conference room.
 Boat ramp.
 Boutique / Sales counter.
 Cabin accommodations.
 Camping accommodation.
-Lodging on the premises.
 Panoramic view / lookout.
-Shelter-accommodation.
 Other services

+Canoes.
 Cross-country skis.
+Kayaks.
 Motors.
 Mountain bikes.
+Pedal-boats.
+Rowboats.
 Snowshoes.
 Turn-Key camping

 Free outdoor parking.